 Prerequisites for project planning#

 Project planning can become very complex.
-Therefore, it is important to understand the model underlying a planning process.
+It is therefore important to understand the model underlying a planning process.

-The system distinguishes between planable and non-planable items.
-Only planable items are displayed in the Gantt chart.
-Planable items are of the item type “Task” or other item types with the type flag “Task”.
-If you want to be able to fix milestones in terms of time, it is recommended to create an item type “Milestone” with the type flag “Task”.
+The system distinguishes between schedulable and non-schedulable items.
+Only schedulable items are displayed in the Gantt chart.
+Schedulable items are of the item type “Task” or other item types with the type flag “Task”.
+If you want to be able to fix milestones in time, it is advisable to create an item type “Milestone” with the type flag “Task”.

-Non-planable items are taken into account in resource utilization, but are never displayed in the Gantt chart.
-This includes, for example, tickets that come in from outside, or action items that result from meetings.
+Non-schedulable items are taken into account in resource utilization, but are never displayed in the Gantt chart.
+These are, for example, tickets coming in from outside, or action points resulting from meetings.

 • The actual plan (“Plan”)

-• A baseline plan, also to be understood as a plan specification or desired plan
+• A baseline, also to be understood as a plan target or target plan

 The plans differ exclusively by the attributes described in the following table.
-So both plans contain the same items with the same links, the same assigned resources and responsible persons and also all other attributes not listed in the table.
-To be able to work with baseline plans, the check box “Top-down” under Perspective Administration > Server Administration > Server Configuration > Other must be marked.
+In both plans, the same items therefore exist with the same links, the same assigned resources and responsibles, and also all other attributes not listed in the table.
+To be able to work with baselines, the “Top-down” check box under Administration perspective > Server administration > Server configuration > Other must be selected.

 Description